ClimateImpactLab/impactlab-tools/CONTRIBUTING.rst

         $ python setup.py test
         $ flake8 impactlab-tools tests docs

-    You can run only the tests you wrote using pytest'sexpression matching syntax, e.g.::
+    You can run only the tests you wrote using pytest's expression matching syntax, e.g.::

         $ pytest -k test_my_new_feature